Inflectra/spira-importer-word365/Documentation/Importing-from-Microsoft-Word-(Office365).md

 You can use this add-in with SpiraTest®, SpiraTeam®, or SpiraPlan®.
 If you are using Word in the browser, make sure SpiraPlan is accessible over the internet.

 When you first open the add-in you will see the connection screen.
-Fill in the details and click "Log In" to connect the add-in to yuor SpiraPlan
+Fill in the details and click "Log In" to connect the add-in to your SpiraPlan.

 ![Spira add-in login screen](img/word365-log-in-screen.png)